Get the health benefits of seaweed when you include this nutritious food in your next meal. Learn why seaweed is awesome here!

-However, some other types of seaweeds are shown to be beneficial for the digestive system and improve production of enzymes and fat metabolism.
-So once again, it’s really important to know which type of seaweed would suit your needs.
+Some other types of seaweeds are shown to be beneficial for the digestive system and improve the production of enzymes and fat metabolism.
+So once again, it’s really important to know which type of seaweed will suit your nutritional needs.

-So, should you eat seaweeds?
-Well, clearly it’s not a yes or no answer!
+So, should you eat seaweed?
+Well, clearly it’s not a yes or no answer.
 Take into account these last few points before you go adding heaps to your shopping basket.

 - Consider what health benefits you are looking for in these plants and then carefully select the right types based on their nutritional profile (the info is freely available online) and health benefits.
 Listen to your gut and only choose ones that you feel are right for you, not just because they sound like a panacea and you’re in a hurry to feel better.
 Then follow the guidelines in the above point: start small and work up slowly, working with one type at a time.

-How Do You Liiiiike Your Kelp In The Morning…
+How Do You Like Your Kelp in the Morning?

 Here are a few ways you can try to incorporate seaweed into your diet, from baby steps to big lunges!

-- Sprinkling kelp granules onto salads, egg dishes, homemade fries or any other savoury foods
+- Sprinkling kelp granules onto salads, egg dishes, homemade fries, or any other savory foods

-- Adding kombu to soups and simmering bone-broths
+- Adding seaweed kombu (edible kelp) to soups and simmering bone-broths

 - Get them in ready-to-eat snack form (just be sure to check the ingredients and avoid any that are cooked in vegetable or seed oils, like canola or sunflower, which are high in trans-fats)